Georgia prosecutor opens criminal investigation after Trump election call

 "All I want to do is this.
 I just want to find 11,780 votes, which is one more than we have," Trump said.
 "Because we won the state."

+The district attorney added that she will request grand jury subpoenas for the investigation when the next Fulton County grand jury meets in March.

-The initiation of a criminal investigation comes just two days after Raffensperger's office opened an administrative investigation into the call prompted by a third-party complaint that alleged Trump had violated Georgia law.
+Earlier this week, Raffensperger's office opened an administrative investigation after a third party filed a complaint alleging that Trump's call to Raffensperger violated Georgia laws.

 Investigators with the secretary of state's office who look into such complaints typically present their findings to the state election board, which then decides how to proceed.
-If the board believes there's evidence that a crime occurred, it could take action ranging from issuing a letter of reprimand to referring the case to Georgia's attorney general or to a local district attorney.
+If the board believes there's evidence that a crime occurred, it can take action ranging from issuing a letter of reprimand to referring the case to Georgia's attorney general or to a local district attorney such as Willis.

 Georgia prosecutor opens criminal investigation after Trump election call